ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 - downloadable exam questions

-The course fee applies to the Distance learning modality (100% bonus option)
+The course fee applies to the distance learning mode (100% bonus option)

 Specific objectives